tarowatanabe/expgram/man/expgram.py.rst

   this is preferred over **TMPDIR**.
 In addition, if **--temporary-dir** is specified, program option is preferred over environment variables.

+  The temporary directory specified either by **TMPDIR_SPEC** or by **--temporary-dir** has a special treatment in that the keyword
+  %host is replaced by the host of running machine.
+For instance, you can set:

+    /temporary/%host/tmp

+  and your running machine is run005, then, the temporary directory will be /temporary/run005/tmp.

 EXAMPLES
 --------